This article emphasizes how Noam Chomsky is prioritizing the ecological crisis and abrupt global warming as by far the biggest threat humanity faces.

 >"Noam Chomsky, the most-well known proponent of anarchism, bases his

->Anarcho-primitivist John Zerzan has, like some other grassroots activists
+>Anarcho-primitivist John Zerzan has, like some other grassroots activiststheorists looking to climb the intellectual ladder are too quick to want

 >working for social justice, incorrectly critiqued Chomsky, mainly labeling